sunil-gumatimath/tab-organizer-chrome-extension/README.md

 ## Usage
 - Click the Tab Organizer icon to open the popup.
+- **Auto Tab Grouping**:
+  - New tabs are automatically grouped by domain as you browse
+  - Toggle the auto-grouping feature on/off using the switch at the bottom of the popup
+  - Groups are color-coded and named by domain for easy identification
+- **Tab Search**:
-- Use the search bar at the top to quickly find and switch to specific tabs.
+  - Use the search bar at the top to quickly find and switch to specific tabs
-- Type any text to filter tabs by title or URL - results update in real-time.
+  - Type any text to filter tabs by title or URL - results update in real-time
   - Use keyboard shortcuts for faster navigation:
     - Press `Enter` to switch to the first search result
     - Use `↑` and `↓` arrow keys to navigate through search results
     - Press `Esc` to clear the search
-- Click on a search result to switch to that tab.
+  - Click on a search result to switch to that tab
+- **Tab Management**:
-- Use the clearly labeled buttons to manage your tabs.
+  - Use the clearly labeled buttons to manage your tabs
-- View the current tab and group count at the top.
+  - View the current tab and group count at the top
-- Experience smooth interactions with subtle animations.
+  - Experience smooth interactions with subtle animations
-- Enjoy a sleek, modern dark UI that reduces eye strain and enhances focus.
+  - Enjoy a sleek, modern dark UI that reduces eye strain and enhances focus

 ## Recent Updates
+- **Auto Tab Grouping (May 2025)**: Added automatic tab grouping by domain as you browse, with the ability to toggle the feature on/off.
 - **Enhanced Tab Search (May 2025)**: Improved tab search with keyboard navigation, URL display, and better visual feedback.
 - **UI Enhancements (May 2025)**: Added loading indicators, success/error notifications, and improved visual feedback for all actions.
 - **Improved Tab Grouping (May 2025)**: Enhanced domain detection and added more website categories for better tab organization.